How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • The service life of polymer pipes is at least 50 years.

-• Plastic pipe connections are easy to make yourself using couplings
+• Connecting plastic pipes is easy to do yourself using couplings

-• Pipes are easy to transport, unload and install, as they are quite light.
+• The pipes are easy to transport, unload and install, as they are quite light.

 • To cut plastic pipes, you do not need to use a special tool.

 Advice!
-To prevent clogging of pipes with soil particles, additional filters are used - geotextile or coconut fiber material.
+To prevent pipes from clogging with soil particles, additional filters are used - geotexile or coconut fiber material.

 Installation of drainage systems

-Consider how the installation of drainage is carried out, and what are the nuances of laying pipes.
+Let's look at how drainage is installed and what are the nuances of pipe laying.

 Planning

 At the first stage, a scheme for laying drainage pipes should be drawn up.
-In carrying out this work, a preliminary geodetic examination of the site will greatly help, as a result of which the types of soil and the level of groundwater location will be clarified.
-Based on the results of the examination, the diameters of the pipes are selected, as well as the depth of their laying.
+A preliminary geodetic examination of the site will be very helpful in carrying out this work, as a result of which the types of soil and the level of groundwater will be determined.
+Based on the results of the examination, the diameters of the pipes are selected, as well as the depth of their installation.

 Pipe laying